10 Ways to Accelerate Digital Transformation (2023)

 6. Invest in tools and build processes that are reusable and can be repurposed

-Organizations must focus on investing in the right software and technology investments, and in digital ecosystems that can be used for many use cases, help solve many use cases and challenges, that share data through APIs, and that integrate natively together.
+Organizations must focus on investing in the right software and technology investments and in digital ecosystems that can be used for many use cases, help solve many use cases and challenges, share data through APIs, and that integrate natively together.
+This is critical when modernizing legacy applications to prepare for future needs and scaling.

 Organizations must also not invest in technology for the sake of investing in technology.
 According to a recent report from Asana, the average employee uses 13 tools 30 times daily.
 A report from Vendr found that the average organization wasted $135,000 in 2020 on unused software, or on duplicate software subscriptions.